 There are 2 +1 ways test automation is implemented for Enterprise Software Web applications.
 I will be writing a separate blog article for mobile apps test automation for Enterprises.
 The thought process is a bit different as we move towards Mobility solutions.
-Let’s see what are the 2 +1 ways to decide on selecting Software Test Automation tools.

-1. Traditional – We have a stable application [legacy HTML + CSS] with an automation request or application currently being developed in agile where a subset of application [ex. few modules/components] is stable and ready to be test automated.
+We have a stable application [legacy HTML + CSS] with an automation request or application currently being developed in agile where a subset of application [ex. few modules/components] is stable and ready to be test automated.
 There would be a dedicated environment where the automation scripts should always run.
 The scripts are expected to have reusable functions used across the application to be test automated.

-In such cases, from a Services Organization perspective, depending on customer, we either go for licensed or open source or totally new test automation tool [that fits requirement with low license cost].
+In such cases, from a Services Organization perspective, depending on customer, we either go for licensed or open source or totally new test automation tools [that fits the requirement with low license cost].
 We know this, so I will not add more here.
 The Product Organizations have also started to look into Open source tools to reduce the cost of licensing a commercial tool.

-2. Evolving – Off late, there is a paradigm shift in getting automation done quickly with focus on releasing updates to customers more frequently.
+Off late, there is a paradigm shift in getting automation done quickly with focus on releasing updates to customers more frequently.
 The application being developed is also quite dynamic.
 There could be multiple environments where the test automation scripts are expected to run [where configuration changes only are expected].
 But the application is expected to behave the same way across environments.

 There is also this growing trend to not have any scripting involved OR dev to take care of automation as well [SDET] with minimum effort.
 The expectation here is to minimize script maintenance even though the applications may get updates [frontend UI or at the backend].
 This is where AI based automation tools are mushrooming.
 These tools help in generating automation scripts quickly, and also adapt to changes made on the applications in future.